dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-1.md

 title: Programming Quickstart - Part 1
 ---

-Now that we have an application up and running, let's learn how to program in Operon!
+Now that we have an application up and running, let's learn how to program in DBOS!

 ### Hello, Database!